 Consuming Vitamin D from supplements or food sources (like mushrooms, liver or oily fish) requires that our body must break it down through our digestive processes.
 Although this absorption is greatly improved if we consume fat in our diet (absorption of Vitamin D is 10X higher when consumed with fat), on average only 50% of the Vitamin D from supplements actually gets absorbed in our body.
 This isn’t to say that Vitamin D supplements are not beneficial; it just means that we must consider tailoring our Vitamin requirements to meet our own specific needs.
 Speak with a licensed naturopathic doctor to figure out which dosage is right for you.

-Since I spend as much time as I can outdoors in the summer, I try to balance out safe sun exposure with protection.
-When I know I will be outdoors for prolonged periods, I personally always protect my skin using hats, clothing or sunscreen.
+Since I spend as much time as I can outdoors in the winter and summer, I try to balance out safe sun exposure with protection.
+When I know I will be outdoors for prolonged periods, I personally always protect my skin using hats, clothing, sunglasses and sunscreen.
 If you use sunscreen, I suggest looking into safe sunscreen options.
-The chemicals found in many sunscreens on the market are awful so choosing a brand that you can trust is essential.
+The chemicals found in many sunscreens on the market can be problematic.
+Talk to your healthcare provider or another trusted naturopathic doctor about which options are best for you.

 Please note that there are several other complex steps involved in the metabolism of Vitamin D, but I wanted to simplify the process to the best of my ability.
 If you would like to learn more details, please feel free to contact me and I can point you in the direction of a few key resources.